SEO rules are always evolving. But this time, Google means business.

 The second option will be Dynamic Serving.
 This technique detects what device a site visitor is using to view your site, and then redirects them at the server level.
-This is more technical approach and can require a good amount of assistance.
+This is a more technical approach and can require a good amount of assistance.

-The third option, and Google’s favorite, is responsive design.
+The third option and Google’s favorite is responsive design.
 Responsive design determines the resolution of the screen on which a page is being viewed using media queries, then adjusts the size and layout of the page appropriately.

 With the algorithm changes just around the corner, it’s vital you consider a mobile solution and address any deficiencies as soon as possible to maintain your rankings.
 For more on “mobile-friendly” and “responsive” sites, see our previous Click article, Responsive vs. Mobile-Friendly: What’s the Difference?

-SEO is an ever changing landscape.
+SEO is an ever-changing landscape.
 Sometimes it’s a shift in keyword trends or a change in how Google treats links.
 But SEO is constantly moving in a new direction.
 This latest update from Google is focused on providing mobile users the most mobile-friendly search results.
 Google’s update makes sense in a world that is becoming increasingly dependent on mobile devices.
 We can see the direction Google is headed with this update and it’s only going to continue.
 If your website relies on mobile organic traffic, this update is one that means business for you.